ourangzeb/Closures-In-Depth/README.md

-*** nonscaping cloure tells the compiler to be more aggresive beacause it knows the more information about the cloure lifespan *** what it does mean actually? in swift 1 and swift 2 the cloures were escaping by default  If you knew your closure wouldn’t escape the function body, you could mark the parameter with the @noescape attribute in swift 1 or swift 2 in this way we had to write the [weak self] in the cloure which means when cloure is done it should release it from memory.
+*** nonscaping cloure tells the compiler to be more aggresive beacause it knows the more information about the cloure lifespan *** what it does mean actually? in swift 1 and swift 2 the Closures were escaping by default  If you knew your closure wouldn’t escape the function body, you could mark the parameter with the @noescape attribute in swift 1 or swift 2 in this way we had to write the [weak self] in the cloure which means when cloure is done it should release it from memory.

 In Swift 3, it’s the other way around: closure parameters are non-escaping by default.
 If you intend for it to escape the function, you have to mark it with the @escaping attribute.
 This means that you dont have to write the [weak self] when writing a cloure.